 - TOEFL (Test of English as a Foreign Language) for those applicants whose first language is not English and who have not completed at least one year of US college/university level studies.
 The institution code is 4840; the department code is 38.

 PLEASE NOTE: If accepted into the program, applying to the MS in Oral and Craniofacial Sciences program is optional.
-If you decide to apply to the MS program you will need to submit the GRE score report no later than March 15th prior to the start of the program.
-The minimum requirement to be accepted into the MS program is to obtain 30% in each category (Verbal, Quantitative, Writing) of the general test.
-Institutional Code: 4840; Departmental Code: 0604.
+If you decide to apply to the MS program you will be required to submit a separate application no later than May 1st prior to the start of the program.

 - UCSF Application with supporting documentation to: